Hey Mr. D.J. (Zhané song): Chart performance

 "Hey Mr. D.J." was a moderate success on the charts on several continents, peaking at number two on both the RPM Dance/Urban chart in Canada and the Billboard Dance Club Songs chart in the United States.
 In Europe, it made it to the top 30 in Austria, Germany, and the United Kingdom, where it peaked at numbers 27, 29, and 26, respectively.
 On the German Singles Chart, the song spent a total of 13 weeks.
 In the UK, it reached its peak in its first week at the UK Singles Chart, on September 5, 1993.

-On the Eurochart Hot 100, "Hey Mr. D.J." peaked at number 62 in December 1993, but on the European Dance Radio Chart, it reached number 11.
-Outside Europe, it also hit number six on the Billboard Hot 100 in the US, number nine in Australia and number 20 in New Zealand.
+On the Eurochart Hot 100, "Hey Mr. D.J." peaked at number 62 in the final week of December 1993, after debuting on the chart at number 95 on 18 September when it charted in the UK.
+On the European Dance Radio Chart, it peaked at number 11 in October 1993.
+In North America, the song was a huge hit, peaking at number six on the US Billboard Hot 100 and number five on the Cash Box Top 100.
+In Oceania, "Hey Mr. D.J." reached numbers nine and 20 in Australia and New Zealand, respectively.
 The single earned a gold record in the US, after a sale of 500,000 units.